garykac/shinjuku/pnp/index.md

 Alternately, you can use any 32 pieces that are all the same size and can be marked with the 4 customer symbols.

-If you're marking the pieces yourself (rather than using printed 1/2" stickers), there should be 2 stores of each type (◯, ⤫, △, ☆) for each player.
+If you're marking the pieces yourself (rather than using printed round stickers), there should be 2 stores of each type (◯, ⤫, △, ☆) for each player.

 ### 12 department stores (3 department stores x 4 player colors)